 Add some rustic style to your African violets with this beautiful rustic glazed ceramic pot.
 The pot itself is decorated with a drip design and a rich glaze, creating a rustic look.

 The pot also features two levels of drainage for your violets, including a drainage hole at the bottom of the pot and a drainage tray to catch excess water.

 Combine the benefits of a self-watering pot with those offered by a ceramic pot with this ceramic self-watering pot.
-This beautiful planter features an inner pot and outer pot, creating a self-watering planter that will look amazing inside your home!
+This beautiful planter features an inner pot and outer pot that wicks the water into the inner pot.
+It creates a self-watering planter that will look amazing inside your home!

 I have heard so many good things about the Oyama pots for African violets.